 So, how often should you get heavy?

-Like everything in fitness (and life), it depends on your goals.
+Like everything in fitness (and life), it depends on your goals and your desires.

 No matter how often you challenge yourself with heavier weights, with good form and focus, you’re sure to enjoy a good sweat and some happily sore muscles!